Educator Preparation Programs

 Teacher Candidacy

-The minimum standards for Teacher Candidacy to a WCU educator preparation program include the following:
+The minimum standards for a WCU educator preparation candidate to advance to Teacher Candidacy include the following:

-- Major in an educator preparation program or enrolled in an elective certification program
+1. Major in an educator preparation program or enrolled in an elective certification program.

-- Six semester-hour credits of college-level (100 level or above) mathematics, three semester-hour credits of college-level (100 level or above) English composition, and three semester-hour credits in literature taught in English
+3. Six (6) semester-hour credits of college-level (100 level or above) mathematics, three (3) semester-hour credits of college-level (100 level or above) English composition, and three (3) semester-hour credits in literature taught in English.

-Act 55 of 2022 signed into law by Governor Wolf on July 8, 2022, requires the Secretary of Education to waive the requirement to satisfactorily complete the assessment of basic skills required under section 1207.3 and 22 Pa.
-Code § 49.18(c) (relating to assessment) for 3 years from July 8, 2022 through July 8, 2025.
+Act 55 of 2022, signed into law by Governor Wolf on July 8, 2022, requires the Secretary of Education to waive the requirement to satisfactorily complete the assessment of basic skills required under section 1207.3 and 22 Pa.
+Code § 49.18(c) (relating to assessment) for 3 years from July 8, 2022, through July 8, 2025.
 This applies to all students who enter preparation programs during this period as well as otherwise qualified candidates for licensure who make application during this period.
-After July 8, 2025 basic skills testing could be reinstated as a requirement for Teacher Candidacy.

 Early Field Experiences

 Designated courses require early field experience to observe and work with PK-12 students in schools and other settings.
 Candidates must have a current TB test result, Pennsylvania State Criminal History Record, Federal Criminal History Report, and Department of Human Services Child Abuse Report before they can enter an early field experience setting.
+Clearances must also be submitted to, reviewed, and verified by the Office of Candidate Services before candidates may enter the field.
 Under no circumstances may candidates complete field experiences without the proper clearances.
 Please review the WCU policies on clearances as well as the courses that require clearances.
-Please note that University policy gives the dean of the College of Education and Social Work the authority to revoke enrollment in early field experience courses of any candidate who fails to provide criminal clearances.
+University policy gives the Dean of the College of Education and Social Work the authority to revoke enrollment in early field experience courses of any candidate who fails to provide criminal clearances.

 Requirements for Student Teaching

 Student teaching is the culminating experience of the educator preparation program.
-Candidates must complete student teacher applications via the program's assessment system (Tk20 or Anthology) one year before the semester in which they intend to teach.
+Candidates must complete student teacher applications via the program's assessment system (Anthology) one year before the semester in which they intend to teach.

 To be eligible to complete a student teaching experience, candidates (undergraduates and post-baccalaureates) must have: